shaned24/easy-openvpn-pkg/docs/reference/commands.md

     -z    Enable comp-lzo compression.
 ```

-And the easiest way to setup an openvpn server as following:
+And the easiest way to setup an OpenVPN server as following:

 ```
 $ easy-openvpn.setup -u udp://server_public_ip_address